hyperledger-solang/solang/docs/language.rst

 types can be always be used before their declaration.

 Structs can be contract storage variables.
 Structs in contract storage can be assigned to structs in memory and vice versa, like in the *set_card1()* function.
-Copying structs is expensive; code has to be generated for each field and executed.
+Copying structs between storage and memory is expensive; code has to be generated for each field and executed.

 - The function argument ``c`` has to ABI decoded (1 copy + decoding overhead)
 - The ``card1`` has to load from contract storage (1 copy + contract storage overhead)